next up previous contents

 2. PW/src/efermig.f90 needed to be compiled without optimization -O0.
 No idea why at the moment."

-(Info by John Vinson, NIST)
+(Info by John Vinson, NIST, )

 2.9.6 Cray machines

-''... despite what people can imagine, every CRAY machine deployed can have different environment.
+Cray machines may be tricky: ''... despite what people can imagine, every CRAY machine deployed can have different environment.
 For example on the machine I usually use for tests [...]
 I do have to unload some modules to make QE running properly.
 On another CRAY [...] there is also Intel compiler as option and the system is slightly different compared to the other.'' (info by Filippo Spiga)

 Workaround: compile codes esm_stres_mod.f90, Modules/qexsd*.f90, PW/src/pw_restart_new.f90 with reduced optimization, using -O0 or -O1 instead of the default -O3,fp3 optimization.